 Adhesive wear occurs when minute peaks of two rough surfaces contact each other and weld or stick together, removing a wear particle.
-Adhesive wear of Thordon is very minimal at normal temperatures and pressures, but becomes the dominant wear mode as the operating temperature reaches maximum operating limits.
-The maximum operating temperatures for Thordon are defined to try and avoid this mode of wear.
+Adhesive wear of Thordon elastomeric bearing materials is very minimal at normal temperatures and pressures, but becomes the dominant wear mode as the operating temperature reaches maximum operating limits.
+The maximum operating temperatures of Thordon elastomeric bearing materials are defined to try and avoid this mode of wear.
 The amount of adhesive wear is related to the friction between the two surfaces, the pressure on the working surface, and the type and amount of lubrication provided.